Times-Journal to print 6 more newspapers in Rome

 The SCNI newspapers have been printing at the company’s Lawrenceville facilities in Gwinnett County.
 That pressroom is expected to close in mid-August when the transition of all papers to TJI production is complete.

-The Rome pressroom, under the direction of V.P of Operations Doug Crow, currently prints all Times-Journal publications, including the Marietta Daily Journal, Rome News-Tribune, Cherokee Tribune, Cherokee Ledger-News, Calhoun Times, Polk County Standard-Journal, Catoosa County News, Walker County Messenger and the Neighbor newspapers serving metro Atlanta.
-The Daily Citizen (Dalton) and Gadsden (AL) Times are also commercial clients.
+The Rome pressroom, under the direction of Vice President of Operations Doug Crow, currently prints all Times-Journal publications, including the Marietta Daily Journal, Rome News-Tribune, Cherokee Tribune, Cherokee Ledger-News, Calhoun Times, Polk County Standard-Journal, Catoosa County News, Walker County Messenger and the Neighbor newspapers serving metro Atlanta.
+The Daily Citizen-News (Dalton) and Gadsden (AL) Times are also commercial clients.

 Previously, SCNI has outsourced to Times-Journal the company’s creative services, layout and news pagination and its customer service call center.